nightm4r3/Linux-Kernel_SLOB/README.md

 # Description
-Kernel Development
+Kernel Development\n
-Changing Linux kernel memory allocation algorithms from first-fit to best-fit.
+Changing Linux kernel memory allocation algorithm from first-fit to best-fit.
+The algorithms c files can be found in /sys/kernel/mm/

 ## Conclusion:
 Best-fit memory allocation algorithms was more effecient in using memory 4k, as oppose to first-fit which leaves more memory space empty in the 4k pages.
 However, best-fit algorithm was significantly slower.
 This explains why best-fit memory allocation algorithm is advised when memory is a scarce resource.